Teresa Bogusławska

-Teresa Bogusławska (13 July 1929 - 1 February 1945) was a Polish poet and a participant in the Warsaw Uprising.
+Teresa Bogusławska (13 July 1929 – 1 February 1945) was a Polish poet and a participant in the Warsaw Uprising.
 In 1941 she joined the resistance movement.
 In February 1944 was arrested by the Gestapo, imprisoned in the Pawiak prison and tortured during questioning.
-She was freed in March suffering from tuberculosis.
+She was freed in March, suffering from tuberculosis.
 Her health never recovered.
 During the Warsaw Uprising, she helped by sewing uniforms and bands for insurgents.
-She died in 1945, aged 16, from meningitis.
+She died of meningitis in early 1945, aged 16.